kalisio/krawler/docs/reference/hooks.md

 * **type**: the custom type of the event to be emitted
 * any transformation option, see description in [transformJson](./hooks.md#transformjson-options), the transformed object will be used as event payload in the `data` field

-### printBanner(options)
+### printEnv(options)

-Display a banner to the console with a decorative line and a list of key-value pairs from `options.meta`.
+Display a list of key-value pairs from `options`.
 Hook options are the following:
-* **meta**: the object that list the value to be print
-* **symbol**: the symbol to use to print the decorative line.
-Default is `-`.
-* **symbol**: the width of the decorative line.
-Default is `60`.
+* **boxen**: [boxen](https://github.com/sindresorhus/boxen?tab=readme-ov-file#options) options to render the frame

 ::: tip
-This hook is typically used as a before-hook on the job service to display environment variables or constants relevant to the job.
+This hook is typically used as a before-hook on the job service to display environment variables relevant to the job.
 :::

 ## XML